freeCodeCamp/freeCodeCamp/curriculum/challenges/portuguese/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-with-the-rest-parameter-to-reassign-array-elements.md

 O console exibiria os valores `1, 2` e `[3, 4, 5, 7]`.

 As variáveis `a` e `b` pegam o primeiro e o segundo valores do array.
-Depois disso, por causa da presença do parâmetro rest, `arr` pega o resto dos valores na forma de um array.
+After that, because of the rest syntax presence, `arr` gets the rest of the values in the form of an array.
 O elemento rest só funciona corretamente como a última variável na lista.
-De momento, você não pode usar o parâmetro rest para capturar um sub-array que deixa de fora o último elemento do array original.
+As in, you cannot use the rest syntax to catch a subarray that leaves out the last element of the original array.

 # --instructions--

-Use uma atribuição de desestruturação com o parâmetro rest para simular o comportamento de `Array.prototype.slice()`. `removeFirstTwo()` deve retornar um sub-array do array original `list` com os dois primeiros elementos omitidos.
+Use a destructuring assignment with the rest syntax to emulate the behavior of `Array.prototype.slice()`. `removeFirstTwo()` deve retornar um sub-array do array original `list` com os dois primeiros elementos omitidos.

 # --hints--